cloudposse/docs/content/geodesic/module/with-kops.md

 All done.
 At this point, the `kops` cluster is now updated and running.

-# Config kubectl
+# Configure `kubectl`

-When you run into the Geodesic module shell you need to export kubectl config by running
+When you run into the Geodesic module shell you need to export the `kubecfg` which provides the TLS client certificates necessary for `kubectl` to authenticate with the cluster.

 ```
 ✅   (example-staging-admin) ~ ➤  kops export kubecfg $KOPS_CLUSTER_NAME